tinwatchman/grunt-use-automapper/README.md

 #### options.dest
 Type: `String`
-Default value: A `use.json` within the directory specified by `options.root`
+Default value: `use.json` in the same directory the Gruntfile is in

 Specifies the path that the config file will be output to.